website

 About Me

-I am a Postdoc Research Associate in the Department of Mathematics at Iowa State University working in commutative algebra.
+I am an assistant professor in the Department of Mathematics and Physics at SUNY Polytechnic Institute working in commutative algebra.
 I earned my Ph.D. at the University of Illinois at Urbana-Champaign in 2018, where I was advised by Hal Schenck.
-Previously, I was a Postdoctoral Fellow at Oklahoma State University.
+Previously, I held postdoctoral positions at Oklahoma State University and Iowa State University.

 Contact Information